Ciges/puppet-nginx/README.md

 # NGINX module for Puppet

 This **module manages NGINX configuration**.
-It is a fork from James Fryman <james@frymanet.com> version at Vox Pupuli (you can see original one [here](https://github.com/voxpupuli/puppet-nginx)).
+It is a fork from James Fryman <james@frymanet.com> version at Vox Pupuli (you can see the original one [here](https://github.com/voxpupuli/puppet-nginx)).

 This fork is for showing a demo of the following cases:
-* Create a virtual host on port 80, and make it the default
+* A virtual host on port 80, making it the default
-* Create a proxy to redirect requests for https://domain.com to 10.10.10.10 and redirect requests for https://domain.com/resource2 to 20.20.20.20
+* A proxy to redirect requests for https://domain.com to 10.10.10.10 and redirect requests for https://domain.com/resource2 to 20.20.20.20
-* Create a forward proxy to log HTTP requests going from the internal network to the Internet including: request protocol, remote IP and time take to serve the request
+* A forward proxy to log HTTP requests going from the internal network to the Internet including request protocol, remote IP and time take to serve the request
-* Implement a proxy health check
+* A load balancer with a proxy health check

+All the manifest files used are under *[examples/production/](https://github.com/Ciges/puppet-nginx/blob/master/examples/production/)* and *[examples/test/](https://github.com/Ciges/puppet-nginx/blob/master/examples/test/)* directories, for two proposed environnements: production and test.

 ## INSTALLING OR UPGRADING